-Author’s Note: A handbook on this topic will be published in late 2019.
-I’m thinking of calling it Assumptions Aside: Creating more bias-free understanding of the people you support.
-To get notification when it’s published, sign up for my kind-of-monthly newsletter, Indi in Your Inbox.
+- A handbook on this topic will be published in late 2021.
+I’m thinking of calling it Assumptions Aside: Supporting people according to their thinking style.
+To get a notification when it’s published, sign up for my kind-of-monthly newsletter, Indi in Your Inbox.

 People seem to fall into a hole when writing personas, even when they’re doing it based on research: they use demographics to divide between segments and to represent thinking styles.
 This is a problem.
 So, to start, here’s a little quiz.
 Below are four personas representing the types of people community and technical colleges want to support better.
 Which of these descriptions helps you understand these people at a meaningful level?